openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 # Supported Public Key Algorithms

 This section specifies the composite ML-KEM + ECDH and ML-DSA + EdDSA schemes as well as the standalone SLH-DSA signature scheme.
-All of these schemes are fully specified via their algorithm ID, i.e., they are not parametrized.
+All of these schemes are fully specified via their algorithm ID, that is, they are not parametrized.

 ## Algorithm Specifications